Make Way For Tomorrow (1937)

 Links:

-One Response to “Make Way For Tomorrow (1937)”
+One thought on “Make Way For Tomorrow (1937)

-1. I wholeheartedly agree with the comment that ‘MWFT’ is “one of the most authentic portrayals of problems associated with aging.”
-The film’s premise is indeed an admirable one - so I would probably suggest that having a look at it isn’t a total waste.
+1. First viewing.
+I wholeheartedly agree with the comment that ‘MWFT’ is “one of the most authentic portrayals of problems associated with aging.”
+The film’s premise is indeed an admirable one – so I would probably suggest that having a look at it isn’t a total waste.
 But I don’t think I can go so far as to call it a must.
 For me, the premise tends to break down under the weight of the film’s particulars.

 I wouldn’t say that the main issue in the film is “the harsh economic reality of the time.”
 And it seems to me as well that the script *does* demonize the elderly couple’s children.
 (In fact, near the end of the film, Thomas Mitchell - the “favorite child” - even demonizes himself when he’s done nothing particularly wrong.)
 Economy notwithstanding, there’s little reason for the children (Mitchell aside) to behave as such clods.